Aerosmith (album)

-Aerosmith is the debut studio album by the American rock band Aerosmith, released on January 5, 1973, by Columbia Records.
-"Dream On", originally released as a single in 1973, became an American top ten hit when re-released on 27 December 1975.
+Aerosmith is the debut album by the American rock band Aerosmith, released on January 5, 1973, by Columbia Records.
+"Dream On", originally released as a single in 1973, became an American top ten hit when re-released on December 27, 1975.
 The album peaked at number 21 on the US Billboard 200 album chart in 1976.

 Background

 After entering a partnership with Frank Connelly, David Krebs and Steve Leber invited members of two record labels – Atlantic Records and Columbia Records – to view an Aerosmith concert at Max's Kansas City.
 Clive Davis, the president of Columbia, was impressed with the band and Aerosmith signed with Columbia in the summer of 1972.

 Although lead singer Steven Tyler had been in several previous groups, most of the band members had never been in a studio before.
 The band was heavily influenced by many of the British blues/rock bands of the 1960s, including the Rolling Stones, the Beatles, Led Zeppelin, the Yardbirds, and Peter Green's Fleetwood Mac.